abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 ![Soccer player order - leftover element](player_order_leftover.svg)

-Before, we said that all linear orders can be represented by the same chain-like diagram, we can reverse this statement and say that all diagrams that look something different than the said diagram represent partial orders (or preorders).

-Let's see some examples.
+In other words, the main difference between partial and linear orders is that partial orders cannot provide us with a definite answer of the question who is better at who.
+But sometimes this is what we need - in sports, as well as in other domains, there isn't always an appropriate way to rate people lineary.
+For example, if you are a newbie you are not last, nor second to last, you are just at one level with numerous other newbies where none of you are any better than anyone else.
+Some other examples follow.

 Chains
 ---

-A partial order can contain diffranked erent linearly-ordered subsets, e.g. in our soccer example, we can have separate groups of friends who play together and are ranked with each other, but not with anyone from other groups.
+Before, we said that all linear orders can be represented by the same chain-like diagram, we can reverse this statement and say that all diagrams that look something different than the said diagram represent partial orders (or preorders).
+An example of this is a  partial order that contains a bunch of linearly-ordered subsets, e.g. in our soccer example, we can have separate groups of friends who play together and are ranked with each other, but not with anyone from other groups.

 ![Soccer order - two hierarchies](player_order_two.svg)